joao-viterbo-vieira/Big-Data-Engineering-with-Spark/README.md

 - **Machine Learning**: Various algorithms for predictive modeling

 ## How to Use
-1. Follow the rules presented in moodle
+1. Follow the rules presented in Moodle

 ## Results (Melhorar???)